-- Decks: enclose the undersides of decks, overhangs and balconies with a non-combustible, fire resistant material and cover any openings with 1/8” metal screen.
+- Decks: Enclose the undersides of decks, overhangs and balconies with a non-combustible, fire resistant material and cover any openings with 1/8” metal screen.
 Never store firewood or lumber on or under your deck.
-Any deck surfaces within 10’ of the main structure should be made of a non-combustible material.
-Maintain all decks free of debris and non-fire resistant material.
+Deck surfaces within 10’ of the main structure to be made of a non-combustible material.
+Maintain decks free of debris and non-fire resistant material.
 Design decks to avoid placement at the top of a ridge or hill.

 - Fences: Do not attach wood fences directly to the main home as the fence can act as a fuel bridge.
-Attach the home to fences using a metal or masonry, non-combustible section.
+Attach the home to fences using a metal or masonry, non-combustible sections.

-- Garage: Be sure the weatherstripping around the garage door is intact and functional.
+- Garage: Keep weatherstripping around the garage door intact and functional.
 Also, be sure the bottom of the garage door is sealed with a gasket material that fits tight to the driveway or slab.
 Keep all combustibles stored on shelves off the floor.

-- Address: Be sure your address is clearly visible from the road both day and night using large 4” numbers
+- Address: Have address clearly visible from the road both day and night using large 4” numbers

-- Patios: should be constructed of ignition resistant materials such as concrete, masonry, tile or stone.
+- Patios: To be constructed of ignition resistant materials such as concrete, masonry, tile or stone.

-- Driveways: should be maintained so that fire and emergency vehicles can access your home.
+- Driveways: Maintain so that emergency vehicles can access your home.
 Gates must open inward and all overhanging trees cut back to achieve 13’-6” of clearance.